SorinoSSK/CPP-Notes/README.md

 }
 ```
 ### Initialising Variables
 There are  3 ways to initialise variable
 **1) Using of {}**
 Initialising using **{}** enables the function to work in multiple context.
 ```
-int age{4};
+int count{};            //This will initialise count with 0 int age {4};

+int add {count + age};  // This will perform addition before initialising to add.
 ```
 **2) Using of = or ()**
 Initialising using **=** or **()** only allows the function to work on certain/specific context.